LukSroczynski/Notes/internet/readme.md

 e.g. You have DOM-tree and there is a tag that is hidden.
 If you hide something then Render-Tree-part doesn't gonna need to render HTML's tag that is hidden.

 # HTTP Overview

+- follows client-server model
+- stateless which means every transaction is independent is not related to others.
+Fliping a coin is a stateless example.
+BUT web application still provide you state: session & cookies mechanisms
+- it's application layer which means it on top of TCP/IP layer.
+In most cases uses TCP.
+- client-actions - GET / POST / PUT / DELETE
+- response status codes
+- headers - bit of information that you send with response / request.
+Cool header is cache-control determines how those resurces are cached.